 Down Payment Assistance Program

-The Down Payment Assistance Program (DPAP) is a pilot program to assist Prince Edward Islander’s with modest incomes, who pre-qualify for an insured mortgage, to purchase their first home.
+The Down Payment Assistance Program (DPAP) is a pilot program to assist qualified residents of Prince Edward Island, who have modest incomes, in purchasing a first home.

 How much financing is available under this program?